Geology of South Dakota: Cenozoic (66 million years ago-present)

 Since the 1800s, geologists have debated how to subdivide the White River Formation.
 The Chadron Formation is the lower unit, covering over the oxidizing Eocene erosion surface and reaching up to 180 feet thick.
 The thickness of the formation varies widely, where it fills into pre-existing valleys or blankets hills.
 It contains light-green bentonite clay, with a high shrink-swell capacity, as well as lenses of limestone containing snail, clam and algae remains from ponds.
 Titanotherium fossils and other large mammals have been found in the formation.
 Due to the high concentration of clay and the ease with which it erodes, the Chadron Formation tends to form gentle sloping hills and buttes.
 The overlying Brule Formation encompasses clay laid down by water, windblown sand, silt and volcanic ash, with a maximum thickness of up to 450 feet.
 Desert caliche soils are sometimes preserved as lime nodules and small clay buttes are often capped by well-cemented channel sands and gravels.
 The Brule Formation erodes into the jagged pinnacles of the Badlands.
 By the late 1990s, paleontologists had discovered 150 genera of mammals, ranging between rodents and rhinoceroses, as well as horses and camels.
 At the end of its five million year deposition, the formation was capped with the brilliantly white Rocky Ford ash, the windfall from powerful rhyolite eruptions in the Western Cascades in Oregon.

 Smaller volumes of light-colored sand and clay deposited in the Miocene, but the period came with a return to warm and wet conditions.
 Revitalized streams carried away large amounts of sediments, wiping out much of the White River Formation.
 Hundreds of feet of younger sediment cover the White River group in southwest South Dakota.
-Miocene sandstones, which often form cliffs, often overly the White River Formation.
+Miocene sandstones, which often form cliffs, often overlay the White River Formation.